alexwlchan/alexwlchan.net/src/_drafts/suspicious-minds.md

 title: Building trust in an age of suspicious minds
 summary: Notes and slides from my PyCon UK 2018 keynote.
 In a world where people are less and less trusting, hwo can we take steps to make ourselves more trustable?
 tags: pyconuk slides
-theme:
-  color: 109A19
-  touch_icon: 109A19
 ---

-This is a talk I gave this morning as the opening keynote of [PyCon UK 2018][pyconuk].
+This is a talk I gave on Saturday as the opening keynote of [PyCon UK 2018][pyconuk].

 I was already planning to do a talk about online harassment, and Daniele (the conference director) encouraged me to expand the idea, and turn it into a talk about positive behaviour.
 This is my abstract: